magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42507-full-page-cache-is-cleaned-after-applying-staging-update-for-cart-rule.md

 1. Enable developer mode.
 1. Open several products and category pages and check (via headers) that they are loaded from cache.
 1. Apply any staging update for the cart rule.
-1. Check if category and product pages are still loaded from cache.
+1. Check if the category and product pages are still loaded from the cache.

 <ins>Expected results</ins>: